Thomas Cranmer (1489-1556)

-Archbishop Thomas Cranmer, a supporter of King Henry VIII, established the first stage of the reformed English church, but his work brought to an end when he was imprisoned and martyred by the Catholic Queen Mary.
+Archbishop Thomas Cranmer, a supporter of King Henry VIII, established the first stage of the reformed English church.
+But, his work came to an end when he was imprisoned and martyred by the Catholic Queen Mary.
 Cranmer was a Fellow of Jesus College, Cambridge.
+He is one of the great reforming figures of the English Church, and his legacy still endures.

-Thomas Cranmer is one of the great reforming figures of the English Church, and his legacy still endures.
-He was born at the beginning of the Tudor period, in 1489.
+Thomas Cranmer was born at the beginning of the Tudor period, in 1489.
 He studied at Cambridge and became a fellow of Jesus College and a Reader (the level below Professor) in Divinity in 1510.

-He was sent to Germany to learn more about the Lutheran movement and met reformers on the continent.
+He travelled to Germany to learn more about the Lutheran movement and met reformers on the continent.
 Among them was Andreas Osiander, a Lutheran reformer.
 During his visit he met Osiander’s niece, Margarete, and they were soon married.
 His marriage meant he had to set aside his priestly vow of celibacy.

-After a long trial and imprisonment, Cranmer was forced to sign an official document renouncing his reformist views, proclaiming publicly the supreme authority of the Pope and the physical presence of Christ in the bread and wine of Communion.
+After a long trial and imprisonment, Cranmer was forced to sign an official document renouncing his reformist views.
+This document included a public proclamation of the Pope’s supreme authority and the physical presence of Christ in the bread and wine of Communion.

-Cranmer was martyred six months after the other two.
+Cranmer was martyred in Oxford six months after the other two.
 As the flames began to rise, he dramatically stuck his right hand into the fire – the hand with which he had signed the renouncement of his beliefs.

 He then cried out, “This hand hath offended!”
 With that gesture, the government’s hope of quelling the Reform Protestant movement was undone.
 Queen Mary may have won the battle, but Cranmer unknowingly won the war.